 Private Equity Fund Performance & Analysis

 Once the majority of operational decisions have been taken and value has been added, it is time to analyze the fund’s performance.
 Most notably, this entails creating accounting reports, tax statements, in-depth capital structure statements, and other general reports necessary for the fund’s exit in the investment.

-Consolidating this data into these accounting reports is a time heavy task and an expensive one at that.
+Consolidating this data into these accounting reports is a time-heavy task and an expensive one at that.
 Hiring an accounting firm to keep a track of a firm’s cash flow is a heavy recurring cost.
-Altvia’s centralized data collection, storage, and analysis is able to support data collection and support the collection process.
+Altvia’s centralized data collection, storage, and analysis are able to support data collection and support the collection process.